Sensory Processing Difficulties

 For most of us, for most of the time, this is an automatic process and our resulting actions are appropriate to the situation and to society in general.
 For individuals with sensory processing difficulties (the autistic community make up a large proportion of people struggling with these difficulties), the process can be very different e.g. I once had a child who got his hand wedged in the middle of a hot radiator trying to locate a lost toy car.
 Mum was busy hoovering.
 When she went to him and pulled his hand free the top layer of skin came off his hand.
 What had gone wrong in the sensory processing chain?
 Did he not feel the pain?
 Did he feel pain but not respond appropriately or something else entirely?

-Classroom design and layout can have a massive impact on individuals.
+Room and general environmental design and layout can have a massive impact on individuals.
 I have been requested to consult in a school where the individual was described to be as having ‘massive behavioural problems’.
 Within the first five minutes I could see that they were experiencing sensory overload.
 What had been seen as behaviour problems was actually the individual trying his best to cope.
 We made a few simple adjustments to the class room and he settled and could focus on his work.
-I love my job!
-Have I said that before?

 Training in interventions and strategies such as: developmental activities, sensory integration, desensitisation and play activities can help you to support individuals to participate as fully as possible in everyday activities that they want and need to do, helping them increase independence with playing and learning.